Anne Berner

 Anne-Catherine Berner (born 16 January 1964) is a Swiss-Finnish business executive, board professional, and the former Minister of Transport and Communications.
 In 2015, Berner was elected Member of the Finnish Parliament from the electoral district of Uusimaa as a non-attached candidate representing the Centre Party.
 Berner uses Swiss German as her mother tongue within the family, and is fluent in Finnish, Swedish, German, English and French.

-Anne Berner has done a long career leading Vallila Interior, a family-owned interior design company.
+Anne Berner has a long career leading Vallila Interior, a family-owned interior design company.

 Before her career in the Finnish Parliament, Berner was known for leading the New Children's Hospital 2017 project and for chairing the board of the New Children's Hospital Foundation.
 Berner was also familiar through appearances in the television show Dragons' Den of Finland and Sweden.

 Early life

 Berner was born in Helsinki to a Swiss family.
 She was the first of four children.
 She spent her childhood in Helsinki and attended a German school for twelve years.
 Berner's background was modest, living in a small apartment and sharing the same room with her three brothers.
 Anne Berner had an interest in medicine at a young age when she became acquainted with the pathological institute as a summer worker.
 She got her apprenticeship from Zurich Medical University but returned to Finland after her mother became ill.
 Obligations to take care of the mother first and later to the family company, made Berner settle in Finland.

-She completed a Master of Science in Economics at Hanken.
+She completed a Master of Science in Economics at the Hanken School of Economics.

-Business career
+Career in business and philanthropy

 In 1986, Berner first received a fixed-term work permit to work at her family company, Vallila Silkkitehdas Osakeyhtiö.
 She was the ninth employee of the company, whose turnover at that time was FIM 22 million.
 Berner has stated that, at the beginning of her family business career, she traveled 70,000 kilometers a year to sell fabrics to architects.

 In 1989 she became the managing director of Vallila Interior, succeeding her father Rudolf Berner.
 She became chair of the company in 2012.
 During her time as CEO, Vallila grew in size from about 10 people to more than 140 employees in 2014.